Lethality-God/Better-mock-tests/README.md

 6.)
 Everything is case in-sensitive (Except the file name)

 7.)
 If you save 2 files by the same name, the older file is replaced by the newer file

+NOTE: YOU WILL NEED PYTHON TO RUN THIS PROGRAM